CPettifo/timetracker/README.md

 To do

--Monitor activity
+Make an app with a UI

---what website used
+Hotkeys

---what app being used
+Buttons

--start timer when app or website opened
+Timer pops up every 10 minutes

--save data to a json file
+Save data as a .csv file

--runs in background
+runs in background

 Possible later implementation